List of Mentors for NZSA Mentor Programme

 Tina Shaw

-Area: Taupo
+Area: Taupō

 Her YA manuscript, Ursa, won the 2018 Storylines Tessa Duder Award and was published in 2019 by Walker Books.
-Ursa went on to claim a 2020 Storylines Notable Book award and was a finalist in the 2020 NZ Book Awards for Children and Young People.
+Ursa went on to claim a 2020 Storylines Notable Book Award and was a finalist in the 2020 NZ Book Awards for Children and Young People.

 Elizabeth Smither